It is not uncommon to hear about the benefits of healthy lifestyle choices unless, of course, you live under a rock.

 What are lifestyle diseases?

-Lifestyle diseases are diseases caused by healthy damaging choices you can make in your everyday life.
+Lifestyle diseases are diseases caused by unhealthy damaging choices you can make in your everyday life.
 They are the result of inactivity (the couch potato lifestyle), unhealthy meals (processed foods loaded with salt, fat, and sugars), addictions such as alcohol, drugs, or cigarettes, poor stress management techniques, and pollution.
 These diseases are non-communicable.

 Lifestyle diseases start from the inside and take years to develop.
 Once they are diagnosed, they do not want to go away without a fight.
 Yes, that´s right, unfortunately, they don´t bow out gracefully and leave when first discovered.
 They want to linger but you can combat this with determination and motivation.

 - CVDs (cardiovascular diseases-heart attacks)